artificialsolutions/teneo-sabre-connector/README.md

 ## Running the Connector locally

 1. Open a new terminal.
+2. Clone this repository.
-1. Navigate to your teneo-sabre-connector directory.
+3. Navigate to your new "teneo-sabre-connector" repository --> cd teneo-sabre-connector
-2. Start Node.js application: npm start
+4. Start Node.js application --> npm start
+* If this is the first time you are running the connector after cloning the repository, you may need to run "npm install"
-3. Open another terminal and run ngrok: ngrok http 3003
+5. Open another terminal and run ngrok --> ngrok http 3003

 Copy your Teneo Sabre Connector endpoint from Ngrok (e.g., https://78d83402c15b.ngrok.io)